Superman (1940s animated film series): Transition from Fleischer to Famous

 By the start of 1941, the Fleischer brothers were no longer speaking with each other, and communicated by passing notes.
 Dave Fleischer left Florida for New York, where he became the new head of Columbia Pictures' Screen Gems studio.
 Dissatisfied with the situation, Paramount executives put a financial squeeze on Max and Dave Fleischer, effectively forcing them to resign from Fleischer Studios.
 After the Fleischers were removed, Paramount renamed the company Famous Studios, placing Seymour Kneitel (Max Fleischer's son-in-law), Isadore Sparber, Sam Buchwald, and Dan Gordon in charge of production.

 Japoteurs was the first Superman short to be produced by Famous Studios.

-Famous Studios dramatically reduced costs on the series production, such as cutting the number of drawings used to animate many sequences in half, causing a noticeable drop in animation quality.
+Although the series maintain the $30,000 budget, Famous Studios lowered the scope of production for the remaining shorts.
+Most of the scenes were now animated "on twos" (unlike the Fleischer shorts which were mainly done "on ones"), the action sequences were less elaborate, and the use of rotoscoping was reduced, resulting in a slight drop in animation quality.
 Animator Myron Waldman commented that after Famous Studios took over production, "... they stopped putting the work into them because they were limited by budget, and they kept changing him."
 The characters' voices were also recast, with Lee Royce (best known for voicing Bluto in the Fleischer Popeye the Sailor cartoons) now being both the voice and rotoscope model for Superman, and Barbara Willock now voicing Lois Lane, after beating out other contenders in her audition with her distinctive Lois Lane scream.

 There was also a change in the storylines of the series, as it took on a grimmer and more horrific tone.
 The first nine cartoons had more of a science fiction aspect to them, as they involved the Man of Steel fighting robots, giant monsters, meteors from outer space, and natural perils.
 The later eight cartoons in the series, which were all Famous Studios productions, dealt more with World War II propaganda stories, such as in Eleventh Hour, which finds Superman going to Japan to commit acts of sabotage in order to reduce the morale of the enemy.
 An angered Adolf Hitler appears at the end of Jungle Drums after Superman foils another Nazi plot.